Animal Services

 | ext.

-Humane Society London & Middlesex provides animal control services for the Municipality of Southwest Middlesex.
+Southwest Middlesex Animal Shelter provides animal control services for the Municipality of Southwest Middlesex.
 These services include Animal Control By-law enforcement, maintenance of a pound facility, routine patrols, emergency services and statutory animal control officer duties.

-If you have a complaint and/or believe someone has violated Southwest Middlesex's Animal Control Bylaw, please fill out the form below, providing the Animal Control Officers with the required information to investigate the alleged violation.
+If you have a complaint and/or believe someone has violated Southwest Middlesex's Animal Control Bylaw, please contact the Southwest Middlesex Animal Shelter at 1-519-902-4947 or @email, providing the Animal Control Officers with the required information to investigate the alleged violation.

 Dog Licensing

-Dog tags are available at the Municipal office located at 153 McKellar Street in Glencoe.
+Dog tags are available at the Municipal office located at 153 McKellar Street in Glencoe as well as through the Southwest Middlesex Animal Shelter.
 Dog tags are issued with no fee upon the registration of your pet.
-The same tag number is valid for the lifetime of your dog and are required in Southwest Middlesex as they are our only way to contact you if your dog happens to stray, gets returned to the animal shelter or if it gets hurt.
+The same tag number is valid for the lifetime of your dog and is required in Southwest Middlesex, as it is our only way to contact you if your dog strays, is returned to the animal shelter, or gets hurt.

 Bringing Home a New Dog?